 - a momentary switch

-- an on/off switch, either independent or part of a group.
+- a push-on/push-off switch, either independent or part of a group.
 Within a group, activating one switch deactivates the others.

 Switch and group states can be persistent between sessions.
 Unfortunately it's not possible to configure the state at startup, other than to set it to 'persistent'.